logo

 Graduates are well-prepared for advanced nursing education, such as a Master of Science in Nursing (MSN), specializing in areas like family practice, public health, or healthcare management.
 Advanced studies open pathways to leadership roles, nurse practitioner certification, and other specialized healthcare positions

 The Bachelor of Science in Nursing (BSN) at UCCI offers a rigorous, community-centered nursing education with a focus on patient care, wellness, and evidence-based practice.
 With extensive clinical hours and eligibility for RN licensure, graduates are ready to make an impact in healthcare within the Cayman Islands and beyond.
-This program is ideal for individuals committed to a career in compassionate and skilled patient care.
+This programme is ideal for individuals committed to a career in compassionate and skilled patient care.